‘Bold And The Beautiful’ Recap For Tuesday, August 21: Hope & Liam Wed, Bill’s Wish & Steffy’s Courageous Move

 Bold and the Beautiful recap for Tuesday, August 21 reveals that nearly everyone expressed their feelings about Hope (Annika Noelle) and Liam (Scott Clifton) getting married.
 Even though Bill (Don Diamont) was not invited to attend his son’s nuptials, he also verbalized his thoughts concerning the wedding.
-Of course, the highlight of the ceremony was Steffy (Jacqueline MacInnes Wood) who courageously stood up and admired Hope that had B&B fans wiping away tears.
+Of course, the highlight of the ceremony was Steffy (Jacqueline MacInnes Wood) who courageously stood up and admired Hope, which had B&B fans wiping away tears.

 Bill seemed rather morose as he was at work on the day that his son was getting married.
 Justin (Aaron D. Spears) asked him what was wrong and Bill launched into analyzing his relationships with his sons.
 According to She Knows Soaps, Bill knew that his son wasn’t quite ready to forgive him despite the fact that he had asked for his forgiveness.
-He knew that he didn’t do a good job with Wyatt (Darin Brooks) or Liam, but was hoping to do better with Will (Finnegan George).
+He knew that he didn’t do a good job with Wyatt (Darin Brooks) or Liam but was hoping to do better with Will (Finnegan George).
 Justin remarked that it seemed that at the very least Bill was heading in the right direction.
 He was clearly thinking more clearly now, and he had wanted to make peace with both his sons.
 Bill admitted that there was nothing he wanted more than to regain the respect of his sons.

 It’s been a wedding to remember on #BoldandBeautiful!
 Check out the photo album from today’s festivities and tune in tomorrow to continue the celebration. ???? pic.twitter.com/htoomQ87Ui